WATCH: Bright Meteor Lights Up Sky In Bucks County, Several States Along East Coast

 “We were chilling in bed when our phones went off,” Sam Rodriguez said.

-Rodriguez’s home security camera notified him and his girlfriend Joy Borsavage that something was caught moving in the backyard of their Bristol borough home.
+Rodriguez’s home security camera notified him and his girlfriend Joy Borsavage that something was caught moving in the backyard of their Bristol Borough home.
 Rodriguez’s mind immediately went to the little black and white critter.

 “That damn skunk making the thing go off again,” Rodriguez said.